 - 1. Ed Leadership major (required) = 27 credits - a.
-Ed 600 Workshop in Ed Leadership c.
-Ed 604 - Workshop in Organizational Development and Change

-Ed 601, 602, 603 - Seminar in Ed Leadership I, II, III

-5 credits each

-- 2. Cognate Study and Professional Education = 39 credits - a.
-Amounts within the two categories will vary greatly with student background and need; however normally a minimum of 12 each will be required. - Cognate studies may be in any field other than Education, e.g., business, political science, public service, history, philosophy, psychology, sociology, religion, English. - c.
+Ed 600 Workshop in Ed Leadership 9 credits b.
+Ed 601, 602, 603 - Seminar in - Ed Leadership I, II, III 5 credits each c.
+Ed 604 - Workshop in Organizational - Development and Change 3 credits - 2.
+Cognate Study and Professional Education = 39 credits - Amounts within the two categories will vary greatly with student background and need; however normally a minimum of 12 each will be required. - b.
+Cognate studies may be in any field other than Education, e.g., business, political science, public service, history, philosophy, psychology, sociology, religion, English. - c.
 Unless already completed at the graduate level the follow ing courses or equivalents must be included: Philosophy of Education, Counseling, Testing, Supervision of Instruction, Curriculum, Finance, Education Law.
-For persons from non-school agencies, equivalent courses from other fields may be substituted with permission. - 3.
-Independent Study, Internship, Project = 24 credits - a.
-Independent Study = 4-15 credits - Internship Available to all; required if student hasn't completed a graduate level internship. - 2) Other Independent Study as needed to bring total to 90 credits - b.
+For persons from non-school agencies, equivalent courses from other fields may be substituted with permission.

+3. Independent Study, Internship, Project = 24 credits

+- a.
+Independent Study = 4-15 credits

+- 1) Internship

+- Available to all; required if student hasn't completed a graduate level internship.

+- 2) Other Independent Study as needed to bring total to 90 credits.

+- b.
 Doctoral Project = 9-20 credits